vitalif/vitastor/docs/config/osd.en.md

 debugging purposes.
 It's possible to implement additional feature for the monitor which may allow to separate primary and secondary OSDs, but it's unclear why anyone could need it, so it's not implemented.

-## osd_network

-- Type: string or array of strings

-Network mask of the network (IPv4 or IPv6) to use for OSDs.
-Note that although it's possible to specify multiple networks here, this does not mean that OSDs will create multiple listening sockets - they'll only pick the first matching address of an UP + RUNNING interface.
-Separate networks for cluster and client connections are also not implemented, but they are mostly useless anyway, so it's not a big deal.

-## bind_address

-- Type: string
-- Default: 0.0.0.0

-Instead of the network mask, you can also set OSD listen address explicitly using this parameter.
-May be useful if you want to start OSDs on interfaces that are not UP + RUNNING.

-## bind_port

-- Type: integer

-By default, OSDs pick random ports to use for incoming connections automatically.
-With this option you can set a specific port for a specific OSD by hand.

 ## autosync_interval